Karen Cummins contributed this article to encourage you to visit the trees nominated for Tree of the Year 2020.

 Our family loves to cycle and it is our usual mode of transport whenever possible.
 For viewing special trees in our community, cycling just seems to be the natural way not only to see the nominated trees but to have an adventure in our rich urban and rural forests.
 If we notice some areas with not so many trees, that is also part of our awareness.

-A Google map (see below) is a great tool for laying out a cycle route.
+A Google map (see below, and download it here) is a great tool for laying out a cycle route.
 However, we would have made the following adjustments to the Google route using our local cycle and urban forest knowledge.
 We live in Comox so this route starts there.
 This would be a nice cycle outing for us.
-We would visit two of the nominated trees, the Garry oak on Denman Island and the Douglas fir off of Aldergrove Drive, as separate trips.
+We would visit two more of the nominated trees, the Garry oak on Denman Island and the Douglas fir off of Aldergrove Drive, as separate trips.
 These are great days for slow travel, delaying gratification and being on the path, and not just aiming for a destination!

 The first location for us is just down the hill from Comox on Comox Road at the Regional District Pump Station just next door to the Kus-kus-sum site.
 The Saskatoon tree that was nominated there beside the pumping station driveway has blue flagging tape to help locate it beside a large Sitka spruce.
 This is a much taller Saskatoon than we would normally see.

 Continuing north along Comox Road and the Old Island Highway we head next to Headquarters Road, following it to the Piercy Road connector.
 Just over the new bridge at the Tsolum River and after crossing Dove Creek Road, look north in a field for the large Douglas fir nominated there.
 The Onnes Farm is across the road to the south.

 Continue on Piercy to Condensory Road and turn left to return to downtown Courtenay and 580 Duncan Avenue.
 Look for the pomegranate tree on the 6th Street side of the Comox Valley Art Gallery just across from the library.